 There is a lot of data sources about covid-19, and many of them are being updated on a daily or weekly basis.
 Depending on the problem you choose to focus on in your project different data sets might be relevant.
 Here are some main sources giving number of effected, tested, hospitalized, deaths etc. Depending on your project, you should probably only choose one of these data sources - or you can also find your own data, since most research published on covid-19 includes access to data.

-SSIdata: Statens Serum Institut opdates on a daily basis the numbers of infected, tested, hospitalized, deaths etc in Denmark.
+SSIdata: Statens Serum Institut updates on a daily basis the numbers of infected, tested, hospitalized, deaths etc in Denmark.
 Some of these numbers are broken down by gender, age and regions.
 Notice that all data can be downloaded as CSV-files.
-You can also see the numbers from Sundhedsstyrelsen (hopefully they agree with Statens Serum Institut).

 ICLdata: Imperial College London shares all data and code for all their published research.